mlpack/mlpack/doc/user/load_save.md

 arma::mat audio;
 mlpack::Load("file.wav", audio, WAV);

-// If we wanted image metadata, we would need to pass an AudioOptions.
+// If we wanted audio metadata, we would need to pass an AudioOptions.
 See the
 // next example.

 std::cout << "The audio file in 'file.wav' contains " << audio.n_rows